KevChaplin/drum-machine/README.md

 User Story #7: When a .drum-pad is triggered, a string describing the associated audio clip is displayed as the inner text of the #display element (each string must be unique).

-## Known Issues
+## Potential Improvements

-. on larger screens need to limit size of drum machine
+. on larger screens could limit size of drum machine